bytescale/bytescale-upload-widget-react/README.md

   fileUrl: "https://upcdn.io/FW25...",   // URL to use when serving this file.
   filePath: "/uploads/example.jpg",      // File path (we recommend saving this to your database).

+  accountId: "FW251aX",                  // Bytescale account the file was uploaded to.

   editedFile: undefined,                 // Edited file (for image crops).
 Same structure as below.

   originalFile: {